eamspoker/KindnessFirstPenguin-Public/README.md

 ### Installation

-Below is the step of how you can install and set up the extension.
+Below is the step of how you can install and set up the extension:

 1. Clone the repo
    ```sh
    git clone https://github.com/eamspoker/E-QBED-TartanHacks.git
    ```

-2. Go to [Chrome extensions](chrome://extensions/) and turn on developer mode.
+2. Go to [Chrome extensions](chrome://extensions/) and turn on developer mode

-3. Press [Load unpacked](chrome://extensions/) and upload .js and .html files.
+3. Press [Load unpacked](chrome://extensions/) and upload .js and .html files
 4. Rename example_manifest.json to manifest .json
-5. [Generate a client ID for OAuth](https://medium.com/geekculture/googles-oauth2-authorization-with-chrome-extensions-2d50578fc64f) and add it into the manifest.json.
+5. [Generate a client ID for OAuth](https://medium.com/geekculture/googles-oauth2-authorization-with-chrome-extensions-2d50578fc64f) and add it into the manifest.json

 6. Create Python virtual environment
     ```sh